savageGrant/tagmanager/docs/Design_Specs.md

 |   |   sample_file.txt
 ```

+## Problem Addressed

+The current OS X tagging capability is not automated and not sustainable on a large scale.
+A user has to manually adding tags one-by-one via OSx UI, a user can add a single tag to multiple files in the same
+directory in one action, however the user still has to manually select the desired files and add tags one at a time.

+### Motivation for Data-Science
+Model development is often done locally.
+Small-to-medium problems can often be trained locally, and large problems can be built with sample
+data before training on more expensive compute.
+There can be various data and data iterations that are used and created
+during model building, training and evaluation.
+Currently, file management is done by directory or by appending prefix
+or suffix keys to file names.
+Tags are often a better solution.

+Tags allow for directory-based search but also allow the user to cast a fast wide-net search.
+This capability can be
+powerful when a developer or data scientist wants to quickly retrieve like-files from multiple projects.git

+#### Use-Case 1
+Return all feature engineering files that contain a key feature.
+If I tag each fe_helper.py file I have with string
+representations of a key features I can quickly find them and more easily reuse code from past projects.

+#### Use-Case 2
+Another use case (how I use tags daily) is to tag class files by type and organize them by week.
+This allows me to search by homework if I want to search for all homework from multiple weeks.

 ## High level design decisions

 Focus on flexibility.
 Users should be able to create a tag successfully as long as they pass an interpretable value.